lifepillar/vim-zeef/Readme.md

 - CTRL-J or down arrow: move down one line.
 - left and right arrows: scroll horizontally.
 - CTRL-B, CTRL-F, CTRL-D, CTRL-U, CTRL-E, CTRL-Y: usual movements.
-- Backspace delete one character fromt the prompt.
+- Backspace: deletes one character from the prompt.
 - CTRL-L: clear the prompt.
-- Tab selects the current item.
+- Tab: selects the current item.
-- Shift-Tab deselects the current item.
+- Shift-Tab: deselects the current item.
 - CTRL-X: toggles the selection of the current item.
 - CTRL-G: deselects all items.
 - CTRL-A: selects all currently filtered lines.